 Get behind-the-scenes looks at Denver’s thriving beer scene, including the largest single-site brewery in the world, as well as specialty microbreweries.
 To enrich your experience even further, delve into the fine craft alcohol scene with tours of Denver's distilleries.

 Note: Tour times are subject to change.
 Please call ahead to confirm.

 If all this walking has worked up an appetite, end your night with dinner (and another beer) at Avanti F & B, one of Denver's most popular spots for foodies.
 Inspired by European markets and food-truck roundups, Avanti bills itself as a modern-day food hall, offering up seven different restaurant concepts under one roof.
-Grab a mushroom pizza, the best fried chicken sandwich or a traditional arepa.
-There are also two large bars — one upstairs and one downstairs — with twenty draft beers on tap, many from local breweries like Prost Brewing, Wibby Brewing, Crooked Stave and Ratio Beerworks.
+Grab a Neapolitan-style pizza, some TexMex BBQ or a traditional arepa.
+There are also two large bars — one upstairs and one downstairs — with 20 draft beers on tap, many from local breweries.

 One of Boulder's most beloved brewers, Avery Brewing Company is rapidly making headway on the national beer scene.
 Last year the company moved into a new $27 million "dream brewery" in north Boulder, upping both their brewing capacity and tap room seating.